 In the 19th century, the New York City-based group of music publishers, songwriters, and composers known as “Tin Pan Alley” dominated the sheet music publishing industry.
 Often, publishing houses would print their own versions of popular songs at the time, regardless of whether their songwriter actually composed the song or not.
 With the enactment of stronger copyright laws later in the century, this practice changed, but Tin Pan Alley sheet music publishers still managed to work together for mutual financial benefit by other means.

 Playing the piano became a regular occurrence in middle class households.
 If people wanted to hear a new popular song, they would go to the store and purchase the sheet music, then take the sheets back and perform them.
 Until the phonograph was invented in 1877, this provided the only possible means of transferring and experiencing music.

 In the early 20th century, the phonograph and the popularity of radio broadcasting established the record industry.
 This replaced sheet music publishing as the music industry’s largest force.

-While royalties from the sale of sheet music have waned for songwriters in the modern era due to the increased popularity of downloads, records, and CDs, sheet music remains a viable source of income for some copyright holders.
+Printed sheet music served as one of the first major sources of revenue for songwriters.
+In fact, for a long while, sheet music was the only source of revenue for songwriters.
+While royalties from the sales of sheet music have waned for songwriters in the modern music era due to the increased popularity of digital downloads, streaming, records, and CDs, sheet music remains a viable source of income for some copyright holders.

 What Is a Print Right?